vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/README.md

 ## Problem Statement
 * To analyse the Healthcare System of the country and determine various factors that impact the Healthcare Quality and Expenses
 * Understand how to minimize the Health Expenses while improving or maintaining the same Healthcare Quality.
-* Providing insights to policymakers, Healthcare officials, Government for effective decision making.
+* Providing insights to policymakers, healthcare officials, governments for effective decision making.

 ## Data Collection
 * Collected the data from OCED and WHO websites of 39 countries over 2010-16 years